-\item All sell transactions $t_s$ from all identified entities are categorised as either gains realised GR ($t^{UP}_s$) due to positive sentiment, or losses realised LR ($t^{DOWN}_s$) due to negative sentiment and counted per category and per indicator, such that $t_s = t^{UP}_s \cup t^{DOWN}_s$.
+\item All sell transactions $t_s$ from all identified entities are categorized as either gains realized GR ($t^{UP}_s$) due to positive sentiment, or losses realized LR ($t^{DOWN}_s$) due to negative sentiment and counted per category and per indicator, such that $t_s = t^{UP}_s \cup t^{DOWN}_s$.